Not all but most of the laptops we recommend here at Laptop Under Budget have upgradeable RAM.

 - Finally, after saving the file when you close the MS Word your processor frees the RAM allocated to it.

 Now let’s say you’ve opened up too many tabs in your web browser, or a heavy editing software or a game, the RAM is what’s getting utilized.
-If the RAM is low, your computer would struggle to run the opened programs smoothly and you’ll face issues like lagging or crashing of programs.
+If all the current running programs do not get sufficient RAM allocated, the computer struggles to run them smoothly and you’ll face issues like lagging or crashing of programs.

-So, this is how low RAM affects the overall performance and, in a way, cripples your laptop, even if your processor is fast enough!
+So, this is how low RAM affects the overall performance and, in a way, cripples your laptop or PC.
+Even if the processor is capable enough to take on more load, due to low RAM the computer struggles as there is not enough RAM to allocate to programs.

-Expert’s Tip: Open all the programs and/or the files you use on daily basis and then check how much of your computer’s RAM is getting utilized.
-It will show you your exact RAM usage and help you identify if your laptop is lagging due to low RAM or if there’s some other issue.
+Open all the programs and/or the files you use on daily basis and then check how much of your computer’s RAM is getting utilized.
+It will show you your exact RAM usage and help you identify if your laptop is lagging due to low RAM or if there’s some other issue that you need to investigate.

 With that clear, let’s discuss all the benefits you can have by adding more RAM to your laptop.